szelazny/frontend-nanodegree-mobile-portfolio/README.md

 ## Optimizations to Pizza Site

 1. Optimized the pizzeria picture (now pizzeria6.jpg) which was huge (2.5MB) using the website http://www.jpegmini.com/main/shrink_photo which shrank it down to  around 32K.
+This seemed to have the most effect of anything.

 2. In pizza.html, modified the code to put the styles inline instead of separate files (as instructed to do by PageSpeed Insights https://developers.google.com/speed/pagespeed/insights/).